mwvaughn/tutorial-cluster/README.md

 Navigate to the **Outputs** section of your cluster CloudFormation stack.
 The value of `HeadNodeIp` is the public IP address of your head node.
 You can log into the cluster using your SSH key, the IP address, and the default user name for the instance.

-`ssh -i MY-SSH-KEY.pem USERNAME@IP.ADDRESS`
+`ssh -i MY-SSH-KEY.pem DEFAULT-USERNAME@IP.ADDRESS`

-The username will vary depending on the cluster operating system:
+The default username will vary depending on the cluster operating system:
 - Amazon Linux 2: `ec2-user`
 - Centos7: `centos`
 - Ubuntu 18 and Ubuntu 20: `ubuntu`